schwabix-1311/aquaPI/README.md

 # aquaPi
-A fish tank controller for Raspberry PI
+A fish tank controller for Raspberry PI - in early design phase